hodaypi/HMOCovidMgmtSyst/README.md

 * CSS
 * JavaScript

-## Packages:
+## Setup:
+to run the system <br />
+* Install Pycharm or any other software where you can run Python software
+* Open a project
-to run this project, install it locally using pip:
+* Install the required libraries locally using pip:
   * pip install flask
   * pip install pyrebase
+* Download the server.py file and the templates folder
+* Make sure the templates folder has 4 files:
+  * welcomeScreen.html
+  * addNewClient.html
+  * findClient.html
+  * clientDetails.html
+* Run the server.py file
+* Click on the local flask server that was build and the website will be presented

 ## Assumptions: